Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Pass The Flame/Pass The Flame - Illuminating the Way Beyond the Meta Crisis.md

 To their astonishment and joy, it began working!
 As the awakened simply Whispered, Passed The Flame, and made their Way towards The Boundary, those who were ready to hear heard.

+It was a great relief to discover that they could [[Navigate]] [[Together]] through [[The Caves]] and towards [[The Boundary]] while simply ignoring [[The Cacophony]] of those who were still asleep and enslaved.

+They did not have to worry.
+They did not have to debate.
+They did not have to convince.
+They did not have to engage.
+They could simply Whisper the Truth, Move, and Listen.

-When they heard, they would partially awaken, cease mindlessly chattering the words of the Keeper of their Cave, and begin moving.
+When one who was Ready To Awaken would Hear the Sound of Wisdom, Harmony, and Coherence, they would partially awaken, cease mindlessly chattering the words of the Keeper of their Cave, and begin moving.

 As those making their way out of the [[Darkness]] of [[The Caves]] heard the rustling of chains from others who were awakening and beginning to Move, they would stop and liberate the newly awakened, orient them, set their feet [[On The Path]], and welcome them into [[The Exodus]].

 It was like water when it pierces a dam.
-Just a few drops at first, sneaking their way through the smallest cracks.
+Just a few drops at first, sneaking their way through the smallest cracks that the [[Keepers of The Caves]] had forgotten to seal.
 But once the first one made it out of The Caves, it was easier for the 2nd... and the 3rd... and the 5th... and the 8th... and the 13th... and the 55th... and the 144th... and the 144,000th...

 It was a motley procession.
 Pale grey bodies, atrophied and weak on the outside but illuminated with strength and power by [[The Spirit]] rising within, began to stream past the Milestones that marked the [[Way]] beyond [[The Boundary]] and towards [[The Goal]].
 It was immeasurably beautiful.
 They were rising.
 They would often have to stop and rest.
 When one stumbled, the others would steady her.
 When one fell, the others would lift him up.
+The [[Way]] would clearly be marked by a Process of [[Healing]] generations of [[Trauma]].
+They would have to relearn how Walk Together.
+They would have to rediscover how to use the Muscles of Freedom.
+They would have to Practice Tacking Responsibility.
+The going was slow at times, but they were Awake, and they were Moving, Together.

-One by one, the movement had begun, and it was now only a matter of time until [[All]] who desired had awakened, arisen, united, and progressed [[FROM the Old TO the New]].
+One by one, [[The Movement]] was beginning, and it was now only a matter of [[Time]] until [[All]] who desired [[Freedom]] had awakened, arisen, united, and progressed [[FROM the Old TO the New]].

+### Structuring The Quest Towards The Goal

+The Common Journey, the Epic Quest, of 10 billion people in 10 years, [[FROM the Old TO the New]], had to be carefully Structured, Planned, and Facilitated.

+Desiring for [[Every One]] to successfully find their [[Way]] out of [[The Caves]], through [[The Wilderness]], and to [[The Promised Land]], they had to discover a [[Way]] to progressively and systematically Awaken and Move the entire human population, as quickly as safely as possible.

+With nearly 400,000 new births each day, and billions of people suffering from the myriad of traumas, diseases and disabilities wrought by their imprisonment and oppression in [[The Caves]], this could not simply be a journey for the young and strong.

+It would have to be designed out of [[Love]] and [[Compassion]] for [[All]], especially for the weakest and most vulnerable.

+[[The Pioneers]] would have to Awaken and go first, working together to Co-Create [[The Environment]], [[The Conditions]], and [[The Infrastructure, Systems, Services, and Support]] to enable and empower 10 billion humans, [[Traveling By Tribe]], to [[Progress]] together measurably and reliably towards [[The Goal]].

+[[The Experience]] would need to be Structured as a [[Process]], where a defined [[Flow]] of [[Transformational Experiences]] occurred, Informed by [[Guides]] and [[Primes]] that helped inspire, aid and empower the Awakening [[Heroes]] to Heal, Grow, and [[Progress]] along the [[Way]].

+It all began with a [[Whisper Campaign]], and an [[Invitation to the Opportunity and Adventure of a Lifetime]].
 ### Reestablishing Identity, Sovereignty, and Autonomy

-After generations in the slavery and oppression of [[The Caves]], one of the first steps in the [[Orientation and Onboarding Process]] was to help each [[Individual]] reestablish their Identity, Sovereignty, and Autonomy.
+After generations in the slavery and oppression of [[The Caves]], one of the first steps in the [[Orientation and Onboarding Process]] was to help each [[Individual]] articulate Their Story, and reestablish their Identity, Sovereignty, and Autonomy.

 This was not an easy or self-evident task.
 Deep Trauma and Conditioning marked the souls of every awakening being.

 To formalize the [[Process]], each individual articulated a basic [[Story]], [[Identity]], [[Constitution]] and [[Field of Agreements]] to establish the boundaries of their first [[Domain Of Responsibility And Authority]]: their [[Self]].

+Without this initial step, they could never truly be [[Free]].

 The [[Story]] provided an articulated understanding for them and others of Where They Were, How They Got There, Who They Were, Where They Were Going, and Why.